udippant/base-drafts/draft-ietf-quic-http.md

   Specification:
   : This document

-## Registration of QUIC Version Hint Alt-Svc Parameter
+## Registration of QWIK Version Hint Alt-Svc Parameter

 This document creates a new registration for version-negotiation hints in the "Hypertext Transfer Protocol (HTTP) Alt-Svc Parameter" registry established in
 {{!RFC7838}}.

   Parameter:
-  : "quic"
+  : "qwik"

   Specification:
   : This document, {{alt-svc-version-hint}}

 ## Frame Types {#iana-frames}

-This document establishes a registry for HTTP/QUIC frame type codes.
-The "HTTP/QUIC Frame Type" registry manages an 8-bit space.
-The "HTTP/QUIC Frame Type" registry operates under either of the "IETF Review" or "IESG Approval" policies {{?RFC8126}} for values from 0x00 up to and including 0xef, with values from 0xf0 up to and including 0xff being reserved for Experimental Use.
+This document establishes a registry for HTTP/QWIK frame type codes.
+The "HTTP/QWIK Frame Type" registry manages an 8-bit space.
+The "HTTP/QWIK Frame Type" registry operates under either of the "IETF Review" or "IESG Approval" policies {{?RFC8126}} for values from 0x00 up to and including 0xef, with values from 0xf0 up to and including 0xff being reserved for Experimental Use.